Mozart201221/ThirdPersonShooter/README.md

 26. Adding a simple quest.
 (In this quest, we go through a trigger that will spawn NPCs and which need to be destroyed.
 After killing and returning back to the trigger, the quest will go into the "completed" state)
 27. We display the name, description and reward for the quest-widget.
 Score Count Display
 28. Added a widget with a name to the items on the scene
+29. First person widget redesign and changing CastTo to Interact interface